scj643/UlyssesPy/README.md

-# UlyssesPythonista
+# Ulysses Python
-Pythonista Utilites for Ulysses
+## Python Utilites for Ulysses

+This repo is for utilities for making Ulysses stylesheets and themes